 - Medication -Your pediatrician may recommend one of several prescription drugs designed for bed-wetters.
 However, because all drugs involve some risk, not all doctors are in favor of them.
 It is certainly worth discussing with your pediatrician.

 - Protect your child's bed with a waterproof rubber or plastic pad.
 These make midnight clean-ups much less stressful, while protecting the mattress.

-- Use disposable underwear or insert pads, which not only protect the bed but allow kids some privacy and dignity.
+- Use disposable underwear, insert pads, or training pants; which not only protect the bed but allow kids some privacy and dignity.
 They may give them the confidence to go to a sleepover!

 - If your child likes the idea, teach her how to change the sheets herself.
 This may alleviate some of her embarrassment.
 But don't do it if she interprets it as punishment.